-Pupil Premium Strategy Statement 2023-24
+Pupil Premium Strategy Statement 2022-25

-Updated: December 2023
+Updated: December 2024

-Cliff Park Ormiston Academy Pupil premium strategy statement 2023-24
+Cliff Park Ormiston Academy Pupil premium strategy statement 2024-25

-This statement details our school's use of pupil premium (and recovery premium for the 2023 to 2024 academic year) funding to help improve the attainment of our disadvantaged pupils.
+This statement details our school's use of pupil premium funding to help improve the attainment of our disadvantaged pupils.

 It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the effect that last year's spending of pupil premium had within our school.